Zhangxinyue2002/ISDN3000C-EXAM/exam-cheatsheet.bilingual.md

   - ∂L/∂W = g x^T; ∂L/∂x = W^T g; ∂L/∂b = g (sum over batch).
 - Softmax + CE simplifies to p − y (for one-hot y) at output.

+Intuition for p − y:
+- If the model assigns 0.9 to the true class (y=1), gradient = 0.9−1 = −0.1 → “lower the score a bit? no, raise others less.”
+- If it assigns 0.1 to the true class, gradient = 0.1−1 = −0.9 → “big push to raise the true class score.”

 ### Optimization algorithms and schedules
 - SGD: θ ← θ − η ∇L
 - Momentum: v ← βv + (1−β)∇L; θ ← θ − η v
 - RMSProp: adaptive per-parameter step via EMA of squared grads.
 - Adam: m,v EMAs with bias correction; popular default.
 - Schedules: step/plateau decay, cosine, warmup; tune learning rate carefully.

+Quick starter pack:
+- Adam with LR 1e−3 (classification) or 1e−4~1e−3 (vision) is a safe first try.
+- If loss plateaus, reduce LR on plateau or try cosine decay with warmup.

 ### Regularization and generalization
 - L2 (weight decay): adds λ||w||^2; shrinks weights.